 Kids use working memory all the time to learn.
 It’s needed for things like following multi-step directions or solving a math problem in your head.
 You can help your child improve working memory by building simple strategies into everyday life.

 1. Work on visualization skills.

-Encourage your child to create a picture of what he’s just read or heard.
-For example, if you’ve told him to set the table for five people, ask him to come up with a picture in his head of what the table should look like.
-Then have him draw that picture.
-As he gets better at visualizing, he can start describing the image to you instead of drawing it.
+Encourage kids to create a picture in their mind of what they’ve just read or heard.
+For example, say you’ve asked your child to set the table for five people.
+Have your child imagine what the table should look like, and then draw it.
+As kids get better at visualizing, they can describe the image instead of drawing it.

 2. Have your child teach you.

 Being able to explain how to do something involves making sense of information and mentally filing it.
-If he’s learning a skill, like how to dribble a basketball.
+Maybe your child is learning a skill, like how to dribble a basketball.
 Ask your child to teach you this skill.
 Teachers do something similar by pairing up students in class.
 This lets them start working with the information right away rather than waiting to be called on.

 .
-You can also do things like give kids a magazine page and ask him to circle all instances of the word “the” or the letter “a” in one minute.
-Alternatively, play games in the car in which one of you recites the letters and numbers on a license plate you see and then has to say it backwards, too.
+You can also do things like give kids a magazine page and ask them to circle all instances of the word the or the letter a.
+License plates can also be a lot of fun.
+Take turns reciting the letters and numbers on a license plate and then saying them backwards, too.

-Simple card games like Crazy Eights, Uno, Go Fish and War improve working memory in two ways.
-Your child has to keep the rules of the game in mind, but also has to remember what cards he has and which ones other people have played.
+Simple card games like Crazy Eights, Uno, Go Fish, and War can improve working memory in two ways.
+Kids have to keep the rules of the game in mind.
+They also have to remember what cards they have and which ones other people have played.

 8. Help make connections.